The effectiveness of cannabis medicine may depend on the conditions of growth.

 Cannabis sativa displays both anti-angiogenic and anti-cancer properties.
-Research also suggests that compounds other than cannabinoids may be the biologically active in this regard.
-It is also possible that these compounds act synergistically, rather than individually.
-But, these compounds may be greatly influences by where and how the Cannabis sativa is grown.
+While research suggests that compounds other than cannabinoids may be biologically active in this regard, it is also possible that these compounds act synergistically.

-Interestingly, Cannabis sativa‘s tumor fighting abilities depend on secondary metabolites.
+Interestingly, Cannabis sativa‘s tumor fighting abilities seem to depend on secondary metabolites.
 And some of these are in our control through growth conditions.

 Secondary Metabolites Depend on Many Factors

 The secondary metabolite content of Cannabis sativa is not necessarily fixed.
 It may actually depend on the geographic location of the plant, as was suggested nearly four decades ago.
 Alternatively, it may be the environmental conditions associated with particular geographic regions.
-These include humidity, rainfall, and sun exposure and may actually dictate the relative content of secondary metabolites in cannabis.
+These include humidity, rainfall, and sun exposure.
+Interestingly, it is these that may actually dictate the relative content of secondary metabolites in cannabis.

 This then raises a very important question about the source of the plant used in various published studies.
-This includes whether or not the effects observed would be consistent if plants sourced from different geographic locations were used.
+Observation of effects may be different depending on geographic location of grow.
+So, how can we unify research and create an international standard.